RM312/COVID-19_ClassificationwithChestX-Ray/README.md

 ## Results

 The model is evaluated on a test dataset, and the accuracy and loss metrics are displayed.
-The prediction threshold is set at 0.6890, where values greater than this indicate a negative result.